Check out our AdTech Academy Course on Sensitive Categories!

-If a digital advertisement includes a paid political endorsement (e.g. advocating for or against the election of candidates to office, ballot measures, etc.), it must follow certain policies as outlined by the Digital Advertising Alliance (DAA).
-Please review the DAA's Application of the Self-Regulatory Principles of Transparency & Accountability to Political Advertising (PDF) and Political Ad Icon & Ad Marker Creative Guidelines (PDF) for more information.
+Digital advertising that includes a paid political endorsement must follow certain policies as outlined by the Digital Advertising Alliance (DAA).
+This includes ads that advocate for or against the election of candidates to office or ballot measures.
+Review the DAA's Application of the Self-Regulatory Principles of Transparency & Accountability to Political Advertising (PDF) and Political Ad Icon & Ad Marker Creative Guidelines (PDF) for more information.

 The DAA Political Ad Icon

 The DAA Political Ad icon indicates that an ad is a paid political advertisement.
 This icon appears either above or within an ad and must be accompanied by the text "Political Ad".
-Depending on the size of the ad, this text only appears when a user hovers over the icon.
-Clicking the icon takes the user to an automatically generated webpage that contains the notice and any other required information.
+Depending on the size of the ad, this text may only appear when a user hovers over the icon.
+Clicking the icon takes the user to an automatically generated webpage that contains the political disclosure notice and any other required information.

 Political Disclosure Information